brannondorsey/thisisatrackingdevice/README.md

 >artist and viewers.

 This software was created using the excellent [Unfolding Maps](http://unfoldingmaps.org/) librabry for Processing.
-It is intended to be a suplementary approach by which to explore the data collected from This is a Tracking Device.
+It is intended to be a suplementary approach by which to explore the data collected from *This is a Tracking Device*.
 Map features include:

 + Draw interactive routes using GPX data*
 + View timestamps of gps trackpoints by hovering over the route